Ebbsfleet International railway station: Current services

 Additional services, including two daily return services between London St Pancras International and call at the station during the peak hours.

 International services

-Since the opening of Ebbsfleet station in 2007, Eurostar has transferred a number of trips from Ashford to the newer station.
-Ashford International has a wider variety of destinations such as Calais, Lille, Brussels, Disneyland Paris, the French Alps, Paris, Lyon, Avignon and Marseille, but with fewer services to them.
-In contrast, Ebbsfleet International has services to only the core destinations (Paris, Brussels and Lille) and the Disneyland Paris service, but with much more frequent services.
+After the opening of Ebbsfleet station in 2007, Eurostar transferred a number of trips from Ashford to the newer station.
+Ashford International had a wider variety of destinations such as Calais, Lille, Brussels, Disneyland Paris, the French Alps, Paris, Lyon, Avignon and Marseille, but with fewer services to them.
+In contrast, Ebbsfleet International had services to only the core destinations (Paris, Brussels and Lille) and the Disneyland Paris service, but with much more frequent services.

 Eurostar services are not used for non-international journeys, as the infrastructure and train design is not suitable for national travel, and there is no feasible reason to do so.
 Since the station's opening, Eurostar has withheld passenger usage statistics for international services, citing commercial confidentiality.

-As of May 2019, the typical Eurostar services was:
+In May 2019, the typical Eurostar services were: